Bloom-host/BloomDocs/docs/using_the_panel/backups/guide.md

 First, open the 'Schedules' tab of the panel.
 Here, click the 'Templates' button in the bottom right corner:
 ![Templates button](templates_button.png)

-Lastly, click 'Create' next to the 'Daily Restart' template:
+Lastly, click 'Create' next to the 'Daily Backup' template:
 ![Template list showing backups](templates.png)

 Once created, you can access the schedule in the same place: